lilyjiayi/pytorch-cifar/README.md

 # group AL

-Different Active Learning methods on celebA and waterbirds
+Active Learning methods on celebA, domainnet, and geo-yfcc

 ## For FFCV compatible training
 ```